mkopsho/kopsho-cafe/blog/cli-and-rpg-old-school.md

 ![dnd-companion](../images/cli/equipment.png)

-Or monsters by challenge rating (CR):
+Or monsters by challenge rating (CR)...:

 ![dnd-companion](../images/cli/monster1.png)

+...and their relevant info:

 ![dnd-companion](../images/cli/monster2.png)

 Awesome!
 These all get handled by the CLI class, which houses methods that iterate through the appropriate list of objects and displays the data that fits our user's criteria (and formats it too!).